-On-line, my museum is open 24 hours a day and 7 days a week year around.
+My on-line museum is open 24 hours a day and 7 days a week year around.
 However, if you would like to stop by for a personal visit, then just contact me via (wa6dij at arrl dot net) and I would be happy to arrange a time for your visit.
-I need to warn you that most of the museum is on the second floor and it is not handicap accessible.
+I am happy to report that most of the museum is on the ground floor with easy handicap accessibility.
 The museum is located in the Monterey area of Central California.

 While I love ALL old radios, phonos, etc, my main interest is wooden table top radios.
 These wooden radios come in all shapes, colors and sizes.

 I do have a few consoles, tombstones, etc. I also have a liking for the plastic (and other material) table top radios as well because there were many very interesting plastic radios made in the past.
 So you will find a variety of radios here.
 Just click on the page links on the left of the screen to go to a different page.

 The radio shown here is a Zenith AM/FM model 730 from 1960.
 This radio was given to me by my son, Eric.

 I am mainly interested in the AM broadcast and shortwave bands, but I do have some radios with the FM band.
 I also have a few boat anchor ham radios in my collection (like the entire Hallicrafters S-38 series).

 I think it goes without saying that I am primarily interested in radios using vacuum tubes, not transistors.
 I am a retired electrical engineer and spent my career in the semiconductor industry (aka transistors), but there is something unique about the audio sound from tube-type radios.
 I am fortunate that there is a local radio station which plays the old tunes and you would think you were back in the 20's, 30's, 40's or 50's when you listen to that station.
 The music on this station transports you back to those early days of radio when everything was done LIVE!